 In this article, I will show you a few good reasons to use Docker, and a couple of examples where it may not be the best option.
 But let’s start by clarifying, what Docker actually is?

 What is Docker?

 In a nutshell, Docker is a tool that allows developers to bundle all the ingredients of software they create into unified boxes - called Docker containers.
-Key ingredient is usually the code, but most apps or websites won’t work without a database, configuration files, runtime libraries or other third-party software.
-Putting these together in a box makes it easier to launch the app on another developer's computer or the server.
+The key ingredient is usually the code, but most apps or websites won’t work without a database, configuration files, runtime libraries or other third-party software.
+Putting these together in a box makes it easier to launch the app on another developer's computer or server.
 And because Docker containers are unified and independent from the outside world, the software built with them will work in a consistent, predictable way on each machine.

 If you want to understand it better, make sure to check my previous blog post on What is Docker?.
 Knowing the basics, let’s see when you should consider using Docker in your project, and when not.

 From my experience, you should consider using Docker in your project if: